nuthanc/ml-stephen/regressions/handwriting-recognition/README.md

 ### One More Optimization
 * In recordCost, wrap up with tf.tidy
 * Take one more memory snapshot to check the changes

+### Final Memory Report
+* Also can check in Activity Monitor of node from 14GB to 1.7GB